SaveTubaTeam/saveTuba/README.md

 Using the login info on the above spreadsheet, go to https://expo.dev and log in to see our team's dashboard.
 You'll also be able to see all of our past and current builds.

 Our Firebase security rules and Google Docs API key can be found in the following folder: https://drive.google.com/drive/u/1/folders/1u0ivD2nIwGcX-wS_4ex43hDb3Clj8hAC

+*@jac927 11/2/24 | James: As of 2024, our Firebase Blaze Plan is provided by Dr. Eric Obeysekare, whom you will meet if you're doing GSIF.
+If the Save Tuba project ever becomes shelf-stable we should use those funds to make our own Firebase billing account instead of using Eric's card.*

 ## Mobile App Deployment